evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 ## Battery, range, and charging

 Tesla Model Y Standard Range has three battery options with different specifications.
 Below you see how this affects range and charging.
-### BYD LFP Europa/China market
+### CATL LFP Europa/China market

 The battery has a gross capacity of 60kWh and a net capacity of 55kWh, meaning you have a 5kWh buffer for protection.
 (8,3%).
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

  The [WLTP range](../../../../guides/understandingrange/wltp) is 430 km (267 mi).
 The consumption is 12.8kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 250kW.
-A full charge from 0 - 100% would take 20 minutes, while a more common scenario of 10-80% would take 14 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 100%, resulting in an actual charge speed, including time loss, of 131kW.
-Each charge session would take 25 minutes and 58 seconds.
+A full charge from 0 - 100% would take 52 minutes, while a more common scenario of 10-80% would take 27 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 47%, resulting in an actual charge speed, including time loss, of 89kW.
+Each charge session would take 17 minutes and 30 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,5kWh/100km, 1000km will take 9 hours and 26 minutes.
-This trip will require three charge session(s) charging from 4% to 89%.
-The total time lost for charging up the battery will be 66 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,5kWh/100km, 1000km will take 9 hours and 55 minutes.
+This trip will require five charge session(s) charging from 0% to 51%.
+The total time lost for charging up the battery will be 95 minutes.
-### CATL LFP Europa/China market
+### BYD LFP Europa/China market

-The battery has a gross capacity of 60kWh and a net capacity of 57,5kWh, meaning you have a 2,5kWh buffer for protection.
-(4,2%).
+The battery has a gross capacity of 60kWh and a net capacity of 55kWh, meaning you have a 5kWh buffer for protection.
+(8,3%).
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

  The [WLTP range](../../../../guides/understandingrange/wltp) is 430 km (267 mi).
 The consumption is 12.8kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 250kW.
-A full charge from 0 - 100% would take 16 minutes, while a more common scenario of 10-80% would take 10 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 100%, resulting in an actual charge speed, including time loss, of 171kW.
-Each charge session would take 19 minutes and 57 seconds.
+A full charge from 0 - 100% would take 37 minutes, while a more common scenario of 10-80% would take 18 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 63%, resulting in an actual charge speed, including time loss, of 113kW.
+Each charge session would take 18 minutes and 28 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,5kWh/100km, 1000km will take 9 hours and 10 minutes.
-This trip will require three charge session(s) charging from 9% to 89%.
-The total time lost for charging up the battery will be 51 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,5kWh/100km, 1000km will take 9 hours and 35 minutes.
+This trip will require four charge session(s) charging from 0% to 64%.
+The total time lost for charging up the battery will be 75 minutes.
 ### NMC 4850 US Market

 The battery has a gross capacity of 70kWh and a net capacity of 68,5kWh, meaning you have a 1,5kWh buffer for protection.
 (2,1%).
-The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.
+The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

  The [WLTP range](../../../../guides/understandingrange/wltp) is 430 km (267 mi).
 The consumption is 12.8kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.